People skills: History

-Records of guidelines related to "people skills" have been found as early as the Old Testament.
-Five examples of early human guidelines appear in the Bible.
-1 Peter 4:8-9 advises: "Above all, maintain constant love for one another, for love covers a multitude of sins.
-Be hospitable to one another without complaining."; and Solomon's wisdom in Proverbs 15:1 includes: "A soft answer turns away wrath, but a harsh word stirs up anger.", along similar lines in Proverbs 16:21 includes: "The wise of heart is called perceptive, and pleasant speech increases persuasiveness."; 1 Thessalonians 5:14 dictates: "And we urge you, beloved, to discourage the idlers, encourage the fainthearted, help the weak, be patient with all of them."; Titus 3:2 advises: " To speak evil of no one, to avoid quarreling, to be gentle, and to show every courtesy to everyone."; and in Galatians 6:2 encourages: "Bear one another's burdens, and in this way you will fulfill the law (Golden Rule given earlier in Leviticus 19:18) of Christ."

 Human-relations studies emerged in the 1920s when companies became more interested in "soft skills" and interpersonal skills of employees.
 In organizations, improving people skills became a specialized role of the corporate trainer.
 By the mid-1930s, Dale Carnegie popularized people skills in How to Win Friends and Influence People and How to Stop Worrying and Start Living worldwide.

 In the 1960s, US schools introduced people-skills topics and methods—often as a way to promote better self-esteem, communication and social interaction.
 These encompassed psychologist Thomas Gordon's "Effectiveness Training" variations as well as many other training programs.

 (By the 1980s, "traditional education" and a "back-to-basics" three-Rs emphasis largely pushed these programs aside, with notable exceptions.)

 The first documented use of the phrase "people skills" was around 1970.